Vases: Atmospheric Decoration with Flowers

-Certainly, flower pots and striking potted plants are in the long run beautiful accessories, but sometimes it just has to be cut flowers.
-After all, the vase is an inherent part of our cultural history.
-Already 3500 B.C. the first vases made of glass were manufactured in Egypt.
+Certainly, pots and striking potted plants are among the most beautiful accessories; yet sometimes it just has to be cut flowers.
+After all, vases are an inherent part of our cultural history.
+Already 3,500 B.C. the first glass vases were manufactured in Egypt.
 The first porcelain vases were produced in China in the 14th century.
-In the course of industrialisation new manufacturing techniques have been developed to which the design of vases also adapted to.
-In addition to design classics, like the Aalto vase, there is a fine selection of different designer vases in this category.
-The variants are diverse - go find your favourite vase.
+In the course of industrialization new manufacturing techniques have been developed to which the design of vases also adapted to.
+Find a great selection of designer vases at Connox consisting of design classics, like the Aalto vase, and modern vases.
+There are countless variants: Find the vase perfectly suited for you.

 Designer Vases: What Shape matches your Flowers?

-When arranging flowers, always make sure that the vase and flowers harmonize with each other.
-The most beautiful vase and the most beautiful bouquet lose their shine, if they don’t match each other.
-Also, make sure that the vessel can provide enough water for the cut flowers.
+When arranging flowers, always make sure that the vase and flowers harmonize with one another.
+The most beautiful designer vase and the most beautiful bouquet lose their shine, if they don’t match each other.
+Also, make sure that your vase can provide enough water for the cut flowers.
 Roses and gerberas for example need lots of water.
 The most popular types of vases are ball vase, cylindrical vase and the conical vase.
 But also decoration bowls are suitable as a flower vase.
 Just cut the stems of the flowers very short and give the flowers into a bowl filled with water.
 A floor vase is excellent for very large plants, such as hyacinths.
 However, it is also very decorative without content.

 Designer Vases: And what about the Material?